Debt can be stressful at the best of times, let alone in uncertain times like these.

 If you’re an HSBC customer and think you’ll struggle to keep up with repayments in the coming months, there are several ways to get some breathing space.

 You can take a payment holiday on mortgages and credit cards, or defer repayments on loans, for up to 3 months if your finances have been affected by coronavirus.
-And, on many current accounts, you can use up to £500 of your arranged overdraft without being charged interest as a temporary measure available up to, and including, 29 August.

 Find out more about these temporary measures for HSBC products: